robingranqvist/ramverk1/README.md

 ## Readme

-This is a respository for a me-page in the course "ramverk1" at BTH.
+This is a repository for a me-page in the course "ramverk1" at BTH.